eval-protocol/quickstart-gsm8k/README.md

 ## How It Works

 - **Rollout**: For each dataset row, `SingleTurnRolloutProcessor` calls the model once and appends the assistant message to `row.messages`.
+To learn more, see the [Eval Protocol docs](https://evalprotocol.io/reference/rollout-processors#singleturnrolloutprocessor).
 - **Evaluation**: We parse the last assistant message, extract the first digit sequence inside `<answer>...</answer>`, and compare against the ground truth’s `<answer>...</answer>` digits.
 - **Score**: Exact match yields `1.0`, otherwise `0.0`.